Ford Modular engine: 3-valve

-Ford of Australia
+Ford Australia

-Ford Australia used 5.4 L Modular V8s in the Ford Falcon and previously on the Ford Fairlane sedan model ranges, as well as in its high performance Ford Performance Vehicles (FPV) division models, until mid-2010, when they were replaced by the 5.0L.
-The DOHC 5.4 L V8s are named Boss by Ford Australia.
+Ford Australia used 5.4 L Modular V8s in the Ford Fairlane and Ford Falcon sedan model ranges, as well as in its high performance Ford Performance Vehicles (FPV) division models, until mid-2010, when they were replaced by the 5.0 L. The DOHC 5.4 L V8s are named Boss by Ford Australia.
 The 3 valve SOHC V8s in non-FPV vehicles are named "Barra" by Ford Australia.

-Ford of Australia 4-valve DOHC 5.4 L V8 engines include:
+Ford Australia 4-valve DOHC 5.4 L V8 engines include:

 5.0 L and 5.3 L Cammer

 In 2005, Ford Racing Performance Parts introduced a 4997 cc V8 crate engine for use in motor racing and home-made performance cars, officially called M-6007-T50EA, but more widely known as "Cammer".
 Since then, other higher performance variations of the Cammer have been introduced for KONI Sports Car Challenge and GT4 European Cup.
 All versions of the Cammer are DOHC 4-valve per cylinder designs with a bore and stroke of 3.7x3.543 in.
 The Cammer achieves its larger 3.7 in bore by resleeving the 4.6 L aluminum block.

 The T50 Cammer crate engine, the least expensive and most street oriented version, uses derivatives of the cylinder heads, variable runner-length magnesium intake manifold, and camshafts first used in the 2000 FR500 Mustang concept car.
 These parts are unique to the T50 Cammer crate engine and are not found in any other production Modular applications.
 The T50 has an 11.0:1 compression ratio and exceeds 420 hp with the proper exhaust manifolds.

 The Cammer that has seen success in Grand Am Cup powering the Mustang FR500C is officially called M-6007-R50 and features a unique dual plenum, fixed runner-length magnesium intake manifold, Ford GT aluminum cylinder heads, unique camshafts of undisclosed specifications, and an 11.0:1 compression ratio.
 The R50 Cammer produces over 450 hp without restrictor plates.
 Upon introduction the R50 Cammer-powered Mustang FR500C proved to be dominant in Grand-Am Cup, having achieved five victories and podium appearances in nearly every race in the GS class during the 2005 season, giving David Empringham the championship title with the Multimatic Motorsports team, and Ford the manufacturer's title.

 Robert Yates publicly expressed interest in using a similar 5.0 L 4-valve DOHC Modular V8 to compete in the NASCAR Winston Cup Series.
 Roush-Yates supplies a naturally aspirated 550 hp 5.0 L Cammer for use in the Mustang FR500GT3 and Matech-Ford GT3 which participate in the FIA GT3 European Championship, and a naturally aspirated 665 hp 5.3 L Cammer for use in the 2010 Matech-Ford GT1 that competes in FIA GT1 World Championship.
 The 5288 cc Cammer's extra displacement is achieved via a 3.75 in stroke.